-Korinne Dennis, Manager
+Korinne Gerhart, Manager

 215.790.1666, Ext.
 442

-Korinne Dennis is the Manager of the Charles E. Ellis Trust for Girls and the Co-Director of Philadelphia Futures’ Young Women Rising Program.
+Korinne Gerhart is the Manager of the Charles E. Ellis Trust for Girls and the Co-Director of Philadelphia Futures’ Young Women Rising Program.
 She previously served as a College Access Coordinator for the Sponsor-A-Scholar Program.
 A former SAS student, Korinne attended Abraham Lincoln High School and later received her Bachelor of Science degree in Kinesiology from Temple University.
 Before returning to Philadelphia Futures as a coordinator, Korinne worked for the Eagles Charitable Foundation, overseeing direct service programs within Philadelphia schools and assisting with fundraising and events.
 Korinne loves sharing the stories of her students through her writing, so it is no surprise that her favorite college course was a writing-intensive course on religion.

 Board of Directors

 Phil Weinberg, President, Board of Directors

 Executive Vice President and General Counsel, Comcast Spectacor

 Hamilton College, Bachelor of Arts in Political Science